cs2103aug2015-t11-2j/main/User-Guide.md

 # About
-Now that you know what Just_Do is [about](../README.md)(haven't update), you can follow this guide to learn how to use Just_Do effectively.
+Now that you know what Yui is [about](../README.md)(haven't update), you can follow this guide to learn how to use Yui effectively.

 # Table of Contents
 - [Quick Start](#quick-start)